woocommerce/woocommerce/plugins/woocommerce/tests/e2e/README.md

 - `npm install jest --global` (this only needs to be done once)

-- `npx wc-e2e docker:up` (this will build the test site using Docker)
+- `pnpx wc-e2e docker:up` (this will build the test site using Docker)

 - Use `docker ps` to confirm that the Docker containers are running.
 You should see a log similar to one below indicating that everything had been built as expected: